liquity/dev/README.md

 _**LUSD**_:  The stablecoin that may be issued from a user's collateralized debt position and freely transferred/traded to any Ethereum address.
 Intended to maintain parity with the US dollar, and can always be redeemed directly with the system: 1 LUSD is always exchangeable for $1 USD worth of ETH.

-_**Active trove:**_ an Ethereum address owns an “active trove” if there is a node in the `SortedTroves` list with ID equal to the address, and non-zero collateral is recorded on the trove struct for that address.
+_**Active Trove:**_ an Ethereum address owns an “active Trove” if there is a node in the `SortedTroves` list with ID equal to the address, and non-zero collateral is recorded on the Trove struct for that address.

-_**Closed trove:**_ a trove that was once active, but now has zero debt and zero collateral recorded on its struct, and there is no node in the `SortedTroves` list with ID equal to the owning address.
+_**Closed Trove:**_ a Trove that was once active, but now has zero debt and zero collateral recorded on its struct, and there is no node in the `SortedTroves` list with ID equal to the owning address.

-_**Active collateral:**_ the amount of ETH collateral recorded on a trove’s struct
+_**Active collateral:**_ the amount of ETH collateral recorded on a Trove’s struct

-_**Active debt:**_ the amount of LUSD debt recorded on a trove’s struct
+_**Active debt:**_ the amount of LUSD debt recorded on a Trove’s struct

-_**Entire collateral:**_ the sum of a trove’s active collateral plus its pending collateral rewards accumulated from distributions
+_**Entire collateral:**_ the sum of a Trove’s active collateral plus its pending collateral rewards accumulated from distributions

-_**Entire debt:**_ the sum of a trove’s active debt plus its pending debt rewards accumulated from distributions
+_**Entire debt:**_ the sum of a Trove’s active debt plus its pending debt rewards accumulated from distributions

-_**Individual collateral ratio (ICR):**_ a trove's ICR is the ratio of the dollar value of its entire collateral at the current ETH:USD price, to its entire debt
+_**Individual collateral ratio (ICR):**_ a Trove's ICR is the ratio of the dollar value of its entire collateral at the current ETH:USD price, to its entire debt

-_**Nominal collateral ratio (nominal ICR, NICR):**_ a trove's nominal ICR is the ratio of its entire collateral (in ETH) to its entire debt, without factoring in the current ETH:USD price.
+_**Nominal collateral ratio (nominal ICR, NICR):**_ a Trove's nominal ICR is the ratio of its entire collateral (in ETH) to its entire debt, without factoring in the current ETH:USD price.

-_**Total active collateral:**_ the sum of active collateral over all troves.
+_**Total active collateral:**_ the sum of active collateral over all Troves.
 Equal to the ETH in the ActivePool.

-_**Total active debt:**_ the sum of active debt over all troves.
+_**Total active debt:**_ the sum of active debt over all Troves.
 Equal to the LUSD in the ActivePool.

 _**Total defaulted collateral:**_ the total ETH collateral in the DefaultPool